coreybruck/Active-Directory-Lab/README.md

 ![17](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/e95a50ea-6df7-406c-8818-a97e022ff8a8)
 - I can see that the installation was a success.
 ![18](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/42f83dad-7588-4751-9d9c-5a052eb6c086)
-Explanation: Installing Active Directory will allow me to create users, organizational units, and configure Group Policy.

-# Assigning static IP Addresses to virtual machines.
+## Assigning static IP Addresses to virtual machines.
 - Opened start menu and pressed Control Panel to adjust settings.
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/508184ec-a1b8-431d-95d6-b2acd68983e9)
 - Pressed View network status and tasks under Network and Internet to open Network and Sharing Center.